 All you need for landscape photography in 2024

-Much of this equipment will be familiar, and you may have much of it already.
-As a genre landscape photography brings its own challenges and opportunities that can affect the gear you choose; whether buying new equipment or simply deciding what to pack for a given trip out.
+Much of this equipment will be familiar, some of which you may already have.
+As a genre, landscape photography brings its own challenges and opportunities that can affect the gear you choose; whether buying new equipment or simply deciding what to pack for a trip out.

 1. The camera